 Winters can be brutal in northern areas near the Alps.
 Summers can be hot in this region as well.
 Central Italy remains somewhat constant with mild temperatures throughout the year.
 In southern Italy, temperatures are warm in winter and even warmer in the summer.
 Regardless of where in Italy, the climate is described as Mediterranean.

 - Rome – Sitting in central Italy, Rome experiences a range of seasons.
 Most of Rome’s rainfall occurs in the winter.
-Most other areas in Italy that receive the bulk of the rain in the spring and summer
+Most other areas in Italy that receive the bulk of the rain in the spring and summer.

 - Naples – Is one of the largest and most-traveled cities in Southern Italy.
 Even in the winter months, temperatures will remain mostly above 10 degrees Celsius.
 In the summer months, Naples will catch cool breezes off the ocean.

-How Safe is Italy?
+How Safe Is Italy?

 Is the Food Safe in Italy?